Place

 Our Position

-The Conservancy is proud to support this nomination and the group of advocates that have coalesced behind it.
+The Conservancy was a proud supporter of nomination and the group of advocates that coalesced behind it.

 The bungalow court apartment is an important type of historic multi-family housing that offers density, affordability, access to green space, and fosters connection between tenants and neighbors.
 Unfortunately, bungalow courts are increasingly at risk of demolition.
 We need to protect these remaining buildings and use them as a model for new development.